353words/bitmask/README.md

 We managed to reduce the memory consumption of `DocumentPermissions` from 5 bytes to a single byte.
 It might not seem much, but as Dave Cheney [said](https://dave.cheney.net/2021/01/05/a-few-bytes-here-a-few-there-pretty-soon-youre-talking-real-memory) "A few bytes here, a few there, pretty soon you’re talking real memory."

+This technique is well established and is called bitmask, see more [on Wikipedia](https://en.wikipedia.org/wiki/Mask_(computing)).

 What's nice about Go's type system is that it allows you to combine low level code such as bitmasks with high level code such as methods to give you both performance and user friendly code.

 What tricks did you use to reduce memory?
 I'd love to hear your stories, ping me at miki@353solutions.com

 The code for this blog post can be found [on GitHub](https://github.com/353words/bitmask).